| Dr. Teitelbaum's Column |

 The researchers reviewed reports of children with bowel disorders and regressive developmental disorders, mostly autism.
 The researchers suggested that the MMR vaccination may have been one possible environmental trigger that led to intestinal abnormalities, resulting in impaired intestinal function and developmental regression.
 This hypothesis was based on 12 children.
 In nine of the cases, the child's parents and/or pediatrician felt that the MMR vaccine had contributed to the behavioral problems of the children in the study.

 Since this study was published many other researchers have questioned its validity.
 It should be noted that this criticism only refers to a link between MMR and autism.
 The research by Dr. Wakefield demonstrated a valid link between autism and gastrointestinal disease with findings of chronic intestinal inflammation in 11 of the 12 children and reactive ileal lymphoid hyperplasia in 7.
 Haemoglobin and serum IgA (an antibody produced by the immune system) were found to be low in 4 of 12 children.
 Finally, methylmalonic acid was found to be consistently high, this is a strong indicator of vitamin B12 deficiency.
-None of these other findings have been disputed and offer indicate a need for further study in these areas.
+None of these other findings have been disputed and indicate a need for further study in these areas.

 One valid criticism of the MMR connection is that it was a very small study, having only 12 subjects.
 However this doesn't negate the findings entirely, it just means that larger studies should be conducted in this area.
 Another major criticism is that in at least 4 of the 12 cases, behavioral symptoms preceded the onset of the bowel disorder and thus the line of cause and effect between MMR vaccination and autism, is broken.